mitri-afk/GitLab/answers.md

 git rebase top_ten
 git rebase top_N
 ```
 Test got all the contents of top_ten and top_N.
 However to get there, we had to deal with a a merge conflcit when running the command "git rebase top_N".
-We resovled that issue by editing the top_N file and adding that version of process_movie_data.py to our git commit.
+We resolved that issue by editing the top_N file and adding that version of process_movie_data.py to our git commit.
 Then we ran "git rebase --continue" to finish.